Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 ### Global Javascript Objects

 * These are a bunch of individual objects that relate to different parts of the Javascript language
-* Usually start with a captial letter
+* Usually start with a capital letter

 Example objects for data types:
 * String